dasdom/dasdom.github.io/_posts/2020-04-04-simulate-gps-location-updates-in-simulator.md

 Fortunately the iOS simulator can simulate location changes as if the user would do a city run or a free way drive.

-## Simulate a City Run Around Cupertino
+## Simulating a City Run Around Cupertino

 Build and run your app on the iOS simulator and select the menu item *Features / Location / City Run*.